 “But she didn’t divorce him because of the prenup?”

 “Yeah,” Sandy said a little surprised.
-“If she left him, she would be living the good life.
+“If she left him, she wouldn't be living the good life.
 That woman lived to shop.
 So much, sometimes Dutch worried he couldn’t pay the bill.”

 “What happens now that he’s dead?”
 Paige asked.